aws-powertools/powertools-lambda-java/docs/utilities/validation.md

 `@Validation` annotation is used to validate either inbound events or functions' response.

 It will fail fast if an event or response doesn't conform with given JSON Schema.
 For most type of events a `ValidationException` will be thrown.

 For API gateway events associated with REST APIs and HTTP APIs -  `APIGatewayProxyRequestEvent` and `APIGatewayV2HTTPEvent` - the `@Validation` annotation will build and return a custom 400 / "Bad Request" response, with a body containing the validation errors.
 This saves you from having to catch the validation exception and map it back to a meaningful user error yourself.

+For SQS and Kinesis events - `SQSEvent` and `KinesisEvent`- the `@Validation` annotation will add the invalid messages to the batch item failures list in the response, respectively `SQSBatchResponse` and `StreamsEventResponse` and removed from the event so that you do not process them within the handler.

 While it is easier to specify a json schema file in the classpath (using the notation `"classpath:/path/to/schema.json"`), you can also provide a JSON String containing the schema.